Value Traps and How to Avoid Them

 What Causes a Value Trap to Develop?

 There are any number of reasons value traps can appear.
-Some of the more common situations leading to their development have been:
+Here are some of the more common situations leading to their development.

 How You Can Avoid Value Traps or Protect Against Them

 For most investors, the answer to avoiding value traps is avoiding individual stocks entirely as they lack the financial, accounting, and managerial skills required to evaluate specific firms; to buy index funds, instead, regularly dollar-cost averaging into them, preferably within the confines of a tax shelter such as a Roth IRA.

 Otherwise, the answer can be found by attempting to discover the reasons—the why—other owners have been dumping their equity.
 Uncover the bad news: the expectations that are causing everyone to become disgruntled with the business.
 Then, try and figure out whether